Do you want a wedding that doesn’t feel like a performance where everyone is looking at you?

 Pros: Totally private island you will likely have completely to yourself, epic helicopter experience, picnic and champagne included for couples

-Cons: A little on the pricey side but hey, it’s the day you get married!
+To note: A little on the pricey side but hey, it’s the day you get married!
 Celebrate in style!

 Looking for a combination of private beach, gorgeous trails, beautiful cliffs and views?
 The Trailhead for Gaff Point is located at the end of Hirtles Beach on the south shore – and it does not disappoint.